Skip to main content

 Curling Wand vs. Curling Iron—Which Is Better?

-When it comes to staying power, there was no difference in all of the different wands and irons that we tested.
-Instead, the longevity of a curled style largely depends on your individual hair type and the products you use before and after styling.
+When it comes to staying power, there was no difference among all of the different wands and irons that we tested.
+Instead, the longevity of a curled style largely depends on your hair type and the products you use before and after styling.

-With that in mind, you want to choose a tool based on objective facts, like how adjustable the heat settings are, the barrel size, and heat-up time.
+With that in mind, you want to choose a tool based on objective facts, such as the adjustability of the heat settings, barrel size, and heat-up time.
 You’ll also want to factor in safety features, like the kickstands, barrel sleeves, or gloves that accompany the tool.

 Barrel Size

-A 1-inch curling iron tends to be the most popular size as it’s versatile enough to create tighter curls, but it can also create softer waves when using less heat.
+A 1-inch curling iron tends to be the most popular size as it’s versatile enough to create tighter curls, but it can also develop softer waves when using less heat.

 Adjustable Temperatures

-Heat adjustments can also be beneficial depending on the style you’re going for.
-For instance, you can use higher temps to really cement a defined curl, but lower heat settings can be beneficial to create loose, natural looking waves.
+Heat adjustments can also be beneficial, depending on the style you’re going for.
+For instance, you can use higher temps to cement a defined curl, but lower heat settings can be beneficial to create loose, natural-looking waves.

 Additional Features